In this review article I share my hands-on product evaluations of several very popular weighted vests.

 * A few owners report it bouncing around too much, similar to the Tone Fitness vest.
 And some of them also switched their vest upside down to try and get a secure fit, while others added a second strap of their own.

-The Aduro Sport Weighted Vest is also very similar to the Tone Fitness (12 lb.) & Z Zelus weighted vests, so the same great & not-so-great qualities in those two vests can be applied here too.
+Summing up: The Aduro Sport Weighted Vest is also very similar to the Tone Fitness (12 lb.) & Zelus weighted vests, so the same great & not-so-great qualities in those two vests can be applied here too.

 It’s made of soft neoprene material, has reflective strips like the other two, a mesh pocket on the back, & all three have adjustable straps that all look alike.